Bioassays for acaricide resistance in ticks

 Innovative Rapid Testing Solutions

-This novel method uses partly engorged adult ticks exposed to a specially designed acaricide-impregnated matrix, delivering rapid pen-side results that differentiate between genuine tick resistance and malpractice in chemical tick control.
+RaTexT® – The Rapid Tick Exposure Test is an innovative pen-side test which uses partly engorged adult ticks exposed to a specially designed acaricide-impregnated matrix.
+The test differentiates between tick resistance and malpractice in chemical tick control.

-1. Correctly identified both susceptible and deltamethrin-resistant Rhipicephalus microplus ticks from reference laboratory colonies and field strains in Brazil.
+1. Identified susceptible and deltamethrin-resistant Rhipicephalus microplus ticks from reference laboratory colonies and field strains in Brazil.

-2. Effectively differentiated between permethrin-resistant and susceptible laboratory ticks of Rhipicephalus sanguineus.
+2. Differentiated between permethrin-resistant and susceptible laboratory ticks of Rhipicephalus sanguineus.